- Adoption Guide

 Step 2: Foster candidates will be contacted by E-MAIL to set up a time to come into the shelter for an interview with the Foster Care Coordinator.
 Please note that it may take up to two weeks to receive this e-mail, and be sure to check your spam folder.
-Please review the PowerPoint training presentation and manual (below) as we will be going over policies and procedures.
+Please review the manual and handbooks (below) as we will be going over policies and procedures.

-We strongly recommend attending a volunteer orientation or any of the foster program meet-ups in order to gain more information and network with other foster volunteers.
+We strongly recommend attending a volunteer orientation or any of the foster program trainings or meet-ups in order to gain more information and meet other volunteers.